 If you are looking for ways to highlight text in the Excel text box, then you are in the right place.
 So, let’s get started with the main article to know 3 effective ways of doing this task.

-3 Ways to Highlight Text in Text Box in Excel
+How to Highlight Text in Text Box in Excel: 3 Ways

 Here, we have the following dataset containing a list of salaries for different employees.
 To mention their company name we have added a text box filled with the company name.
 Throughout this article, we will try to highlight the full text or a specific text portion of this text box.